srtipo/coranos.github.io/bananos/beauty/BananoTalent-2018-07/index.md

 * They must vote based on:

 		1- Nivel de talento, ¿Que tan bien lo hace?
-		1- Level of talent, how well does it do it?
+		1- Level of talent, how well does the contestant perform?

 		2- Dominio del tema o actividad
 		2- Domain of the topic or activity.